-- Select the Phone icon on the infotainment home screen. - Select Keypad and enter partial phone numbers or contact names using the digits on the keypad to search. - Results appear on the right side of the display.
-Select one to place a call.
+- 1. Touch the Phone icon on the Home Page. - Touch Keypad and enter partial phone numbers or contact names using the digits on the keypad to search.
+Results appear on the right side of the display.
+Touch one to place a call.